ToxicFrog/doom-mods/gzap/doc/faq.md

 ## Compatibility

+### Does this work with UZDoom?

+[Not yet.](https://github.com/UZDoom/UZDoom/issues/378) The eventual goal is to support both uzdoom and gzdoom as long as is practical, however.

 ### Can I play this singleplayer?

 Yes!
 Generate the game as normal, then load the `.pk3` that Archipelago generates